yx-lu/yx-lu.github.io/_pages/about.md

 * 09/2018 Freshman scholarship of Peking University
 * 07/2017 Gold Medal in the 34th National Olympiad in Informatics (NOI 2017)
 * 07/2016 Gold Medal in the 33th National Olympiad in Informatics (NOI 2016)

-## Teaching Experience
-* (2021 Spring) TA of course "Algorithm Design and Analysis"
-* (2021 Fall) TA of course "Mathematical Foundations for the Information Age"